 Referrals have been a way to expand your network, reach like-minded people, and share great things since the dawn of time.
 Take off your business hat for a second and think about a restaurant you love - chances are you have told at least some of your friends, family, or coworkers about it.
 In fact, Julius Caesar in 55 B.C. signed a decree offering 300 sestertii to any soldier that recruited someone to join the Roman army.
 Referrals have been around forever!
 Another example, take a look at Gusto - if you refer a friend you both get a $100 Amazon gift card.
-The core concept of referral programs are to provide an incentive for sharing information that results in a desired outcome.
+The core concept of referral programs is to provide an incentive for sharing information.

 Hiring and referrals also have a long standing relationship, recruiters have been using referrals to source candidates for quite some time.
 Chances are you already have some sort of employee incentive program to collect referrals, let’s take a look at the difference between employee and external referrals.